Pell Grant for Undergraduate Students

 Typically, Pell grant disburses in two equal parts per academic year (fall and spring semesters).
 Although disbursed at the beginning of a semester, students must earn their Pell by completing and participating in registered courses.

 The Department of Education (ED) determines Pell grant awards on a sliding scale based on the combination of two factors:

 - Expected Family Contribution (EFC): Your EFC is determined by information provided on the FAFSA.
 The Student Aid Report (SAR) lists your EFC and details the overall FAFSA results.
 ED phrases the EFC as a dollar amount and it represents the expected financial contribution from you (and your family) toward the cost of your education; however, it does not imply an obligation to pay out-of-pocket.
 It does place all students within a “need category” designed to determine eligibility for Pell grant, Stafford Loans, etc.

 - Enrollment Status: The number of credits you take in a semester determines the amount of your awarded Pell grant you may receive.
 Full-time enrollment provides students with the maximum Pell grant disbursement awarded for a specific semester.
 Pell grants pro-rate based on a student’s enrollment below full-time status.
-Below is a chart to help you determine what your enrollment status is for each semester:
+Visit our Financial Aid Enrollment Requirements website page here for detailed credit hour requirements required for halftime enrollment.